Martijnde/README.md/Readme.md

 #SDC-Project-3-Keras-CNN-Clone-Human-Driving

-#Preparing for the project
-Before starting this project I did research about the best aproach to take for this project, I used this resources to get a good feeling about the purpose of the project and best techniques to counter problems when facing them, see all resources used listed below this page.

 #Files in this repository
 model.py - The script used to create and train the model. drive.py - The script to drive the car. resubmit the original drive.py or make modifications and submit your modified version.